plutov/packagemain/01-grpc/SPEECH.md

 We will also import `proto` package and create a client NewBlockchainClient using connection to port 8080.
 And then we just use client's functions and print results.

 We use `grpc.WithInsecure` option, but there are a lot more: timeout options, ssl options.

+I hope it was interesting and helpful.
+Send me your feedback if you have, and see you later!